frapplecat/moonup/README.md

     margin-right: -50%;
     transform: translate(-50%, -50%)

-* noticed my MOONup.svg logo wasn't displaying on certain browsers like Firefox.
+* I noticed my MOONup.svg logo wasn't displaying on certain browsers like Firefox.
 Fixed by defining the height.

+* The hamburger menu was opening underneath the hero images on each page.
+Fixed by giving a z-index to the item.

 <br>
 <br>